 At our annual Bull & Oyster Roast event, Home Builders Care and MBIA’s Professional Women in Building Chapter host a career clothing drive.
 Clothes are donated to programs assisting low-income clients with job-readiness and professional development skills.

-This year donations will benefit the Interfaith Clothing Center in Rockville.
+Our 2017 donations benefited the Interfaith Clothing Center in Rockville.